kgateway-dev/kgateway/docs/content/upgrading/upgrade_steps.md

 {{% notice note %}}
-It is important to try to keep the version of `glooctl` in alignment with the version of the Gloo control-plane running in your cluster.
-Because `glooctl` can create resources in your cluster (for example, with `glooctl add route`), you may see errors in Gloo if you create resources from a version of `glooctl` that is incompatible with the version of your control plane.
+It is important to try to keep the version of `glooctl` in alignment with the version of the Gloo server components running in your cluster.
+Because `glooctl` can create resources in your cluster (for example, with `glooctl add route`), you may see errors in Gloo if you create resources from a version of `glooctl` that is incompatible with the version of the server components.
 {{% /notice %}}

+##### Using `glooctl` Itself

 The easiest way to upgrade `glooctl` is to simply run `glooctl upgrade`, which will attempt to download the latest binary.
 There are more fine-grained options available; those can be viewed by running